olleharstedt/escape-c/README.md

 TODO: Alias graph with cyclic references (stack alloc)

+TODO: Least privilige when pass-by-reference?
+Leads to ownership.

 Keep track on stack size with getrlimit?
 And fallback to malloc if too big?
 Runtime overhead.

 If refs can be null, flow-sensitive checking must be done.